Text Link

 Low self-esteem

 It can be hard to identify providers who are trained and knowledgeable about disordered eating.
-Medical providers are not always familiar with the nuances of eating disorders and the multidisciplinary team approach that is often most helpful to treat eating disorders effectively.
+Medical providers are not always familiar with the nuances of eating disorders.
+They may inadvertently add to the problem by focusing on measures like BMI or "treatments" like weight loss.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.